ClinicalGenomicsGBG/insilico_wgs/README.md

 KK usually wants all the information they can get, allowing you to run the command without the `-l`flag.

-### The genes/transcripts can’t be found
+### The genes/transcripts cannot be found
-Sometimes genes or transcripts can not be found in `refseq_20190301_ncbiRefSeq`.
+Sometimes genes or transcripts cannot be found in `refseq_20190301_ncbiRefSeq`.
 It could be that the transcript has been updated since 2019-03-01 or that the gene name has been changed.
 If an element of the input list was not found, the script will output a file named notfound.txt.
 Should the gene/transcript not be present in `refseq_20190301_ncbiRefSeq`there are a few things you can try to solve it:

 **Transcripts**
 Try deleting the version part of the transcript name in case there is another version present.
 If there is, check with the person requesting the panel update if it is okay to use the other version.

 **Genes names**
-Check if the gene has another name (e.g. by using [GeneCards database](https://www.genecards.org) ) that might be present in `refseq_20190301_ncbiRefSeq`.
+Check if the gene has another name (e.g. by using [GeneCards database](https://www.genecards.org)) that might be present in `refseq_20190301_ncbiRefSeq`.
 To replace a name use the script `replace_names.sh <old name> <new name>`.
 The changes will be saved in `changes_made`.
 <br />

 ## The insilico\_panels folder